HEERA ALAYA

 How did you maintain your composure amid ISIS?

-In the 1980s, it was alleged that the mining of semi-precious lapis lazuli stone was a source of income for the Mujahideen.
+In the 1980s, it was alleged that the mining of semi-precious lapis lazuli stone served as a source of income for the Mujahideen.
 How is ISIS funded?

 According to my information, ISIS gets monetary support from other countries; it also receives taxes from the local people.
 ISIS is richer than the Taliban, which is evident in how they dress and the weapons they own.